canonical/charm-relation-interfaces/interfaces/opensearch_client/v0/README.md

 ## Usage

-This relation interface describes the expected behaviour of any charm claiming to be able to interact with an opensearch index.
+This relation interface describes the expected behaviour of any charm interfacing with the [Charmed Opensearch Operator](https://github.com/canonical/opensearch-operator) using the `opensearch-client` relation.

 In most cases, this will be accomplished using the [data_interfaces library](https://github.com/canonical/data-platform-libs/blob/main/lib/charms/data_platform_libs/v0/data_interfaces.py), although charm developers are free to provide alternative libraries as long as they fulfil the behavioural and schematic requirements described in this document.